wwivbbs/wwiv/bbs/readme.txt

 Rushfan - Updated code to compile under VS.NET 2005 (using VC++ Express) Rushfan - Got rid of WWIV_Copy_File and moved it to WFile.
 Also added WFile::MoveFile
           which needs to be implemented on UNIX still.
+Rushfan - WFile no longer includes wwiv.h (and should now work outside of WWIV)

 ==============================================================================